Can Channel Obstacles such as Generational Gaps Be Bridged for Good?

 We can close the generational gap by paying more attention to the existence of this issue.
 Currently, vendors do not do a great job in giving their internal teams the tools and programs to realize how to “connect” to people from different generations.

 Step one is accepting that a divide or channel obstacles indeed exists.
-Step two is all about constructing programs to educate the Channel Managers on the partner environment, the reality of entrepreneurialism, and business management.
+The next step is all about constructing programs to educate the Channel Managers on the partner environment, the reality of entrepreneurialism, and business management.
 Step three is the most important, and that is reinforcement.
-Too often, programs are built without creating a cadence of reinforcement.
+However, too often, programs are built without creating a cadence of reinforcement.

 About Ken Thoreson and Keith Lubner

 Over the past 17 years, Acumen Management Group’s consulting, advisory, and platform services have illuminated, motivated, and rejuvenated organizations throughout the world.
-Thoreson is a sales management thought leader and is recognized as an expert in sales execution, revenue generation, compensation, forecasting, recruitment, and training within the sales function.
+As a sales management thought leader, Thoreson is also recognized as an expert in sales execution, revenue generation, compensation, forecasting, recruitment, and training within the sales function.
 Over the years, Thoreson has assisted many organizations in guiding their onboarding process.

 Keith Lubner, the founder of Channel Consulting Corp (C3), has over 25 years of experience within the channel.
 Lubner’s firm specializes in enabling technology vendors in channel strategy, design, program development, and execution.
 He has worked with many of today’s leading companies in developing successful channel programs and channel strategies.
 Lubner has quickly emerged as a leading channel authority, especially in the areas of channel acceleration and productivity.
 His company’s recent projects have revolved around sales and marketing enablement, accelerated partner sales initiatives, and proactive partner onboarding.